What is a facelift?

 What a facelift won’t do

 As a restorative surgery, a facelift does not change your fundamental appearance and cannot stop the aging process.
 A facelift can only be performed surgically; non-surgical rejuvenation treatments cannot achieve the same results, but they may help delay the time at which a facelift becomes appropriate and complement the results of surgery.
 Age-related descent of the lower face causes the youthful triangle formed by the chin and jaw to revert to a more square configuration formed by the jowls.
 A facelift can elevate the jowls and reverse the early changes of lower facial and upper neck aging.
-Other rejuvenative procedures can be performed at the same time to include: dermal fillers for facial folds, chemical peeling for superficial skin related pigment issues and fine wrinkles, Botox, and other eyelid/forehead procedures.
+Other rejuvenative procedures can be performed at the same time to include: dermal fillers for facial folds, chemical peeling for superficial skin related pigment issues and fine wrinkles, Wrinkle Blocker, and other eyelid/forehead procedures.

 Fillers have become extremely popular as they can often provide improvements to areas better than surgery (e.g., nasolabial folds and marionette lines around the mouth).
 Fillers also can help restore volume to facial areas that have become deflated with age (e.g., the cheek fat pads).
 Dr. Burroughs has applied the techniques which has made him an expert as an eyelid, forehead, and mid-face surgeon to correcting the lower facial aging changes.